technurture/shift/replit.md

-# MailSift - Email Extraction Platform
+# MilkTheLink - Email Extraction Platform

 ## Overview

-MailSift is a web and mobile application designed to extract email addresses from websites.
+MilkTheLink is a web and mobile application designed to extract email addresses from websites.
 Users paste a URL, and the application scrapes and returns valid email addresses found on that page.
 The platform includes user authentication, tiered subscription plans with usage limits, and a modern, user-friendly interface built with React and Express.

 ## Recent Changes (December 2025)